Is the Disney Memory maker worth it?

 Will Disney Photographers use my camera?

-You do NOT need the Memory Maker to utilize the Disney Photographers.
+You do NOT need the Memory Maker to utilize Disney Photographers.
 I wish I had known this.
 I saw so many people handing over their phones and asking for a photo and never saw a single person refused so this seems to be a thing.
 You can even hand them your DSLR.

 Would I recommend the Disney Memory Maker?

-After a full week in Disney, I went through all our photos and decided there were only 9 I actually liked.
+After a full week at Disney, I went through all our photos and decided there were only 9 I actually liked.
 That meant I spent $18 per photo.
 Which is pretty steep considering they were not mind-blowing or anything.
 I don’t even consider most of them to be professional quality images.
 That’s also the price for a simple download, not a print.
 I probably would have only paid for 3 or 4 so I would have saved money by purchasing a few printed photos individually.

 The last day I took my DSLR camera with me and took more photos than I had got all week with the memory maker…… and I actually liked them!